Convert HTML to PDF with wkhtmltopdf

 macOS

-On macOS this *used to be straightforward usign brew.
-But because wkhtmltopdf hasn't been updated in a while, running brew install --cask wkhtmltopdf
+On macOS this used to be straightforward usign brew.
+But because wkhtmltopdf hasn’t been updated in a while, running brew install --cask wkhtmltopdf will give you the following error message:

 Error: Cask 'wkhtmltopdf' has been disabled because it is discontinued upstream!
 It was disabled on 2024-12-16.